Same Day Dental Emergencies in Edmonton

 Get Fast Relief

 When an unexpected dental emergency strikes, you need relief fast and Belle Rive Dental Clinic is here to help.
-Common dental emergencies such as a cracked or broken tooth or an abscess on your gum can be very painful, but pain is not the only indicator of the need for emergency action.
+Common dental emergencies such as a cracked or broken tooth or an abscess on your gum can be very painful, but the pain is not the only indicator of the need for emergency action.
 For example, a loose crown may not cause physical discomfort, but it should be re-cemented as soon as possible to prevent adjacent teeth from drifting.
 Likewise, a broken tooth might or might not be painful, but most people want it fixed as soon as possible.

 Treatment of a dental emergency varies, depending on the specific underlying condition.
 Inflammation and infection can usually be alleviated with the use of antibiotics and pain relievers, while a broken or chipped tooth might require a filling, a veneer or a crown.
 Your Edmonton dentist will work with you to devise an appropriate treatment plan that will restore you to full function and comfort.